hyperledger/toc/guidelines/project-best-practices.md

 ## GitHub workflow

 * Although there are often multiple paths to achieve an outcome in git and GitHub, there is value in defining a suggested path for contributors, both for the benefit of new GitHub users, and for the sake of project consistency.
-  - See the [Hyperledger GitHub Contribution Guide](github-contribution-guide.md) for detailed guidance on forking, branching, remotes, creating pull requests, updating pull requests, and cherry picking
+  - See the [LFDT GitHub Contribution Guide](github-contribution-guide.md) for detailed guidance on forking, branching, remotes, creating pull requests, updating pull requests, and cherry picking
 * **Rebase merging** is preferred over **Merge commits** and **Squash merging** to keep commit history and PR description clean (assuming contributors squash/amend their own pull requests)
 * Nice to haves (consult the GitHub Best Practices documentation for details)
   - Try to have all the commits signed on your default branch.
 This is hard to do in practice, but could come in handy later.